kdmny/google-analytics-love/README.md

   * input[type=button]
   * button

-You can add data to each click event easily by setting an object in your controller.
-This example makes it easy to make a cohort analysis of your users:
+You can add custom data to each click event by setting an object in your controller.
+This example logs data that would be useful in making a cohort analysis.

     class ApplicationController < ActionController::Base
       ...